-V{ISET1} , the input voltage range of ISET1, is from 0 V to 2 V. The SRP and SRN pins are used to sense voltage across R{SR} with default value of 10 m Ω ; however, resistors of other values can also be used.
+VISET1, the input voltage range of ISET1, is between 0 and 2 V. The SRP and SRN pins are used to sense voltage across $R{SR}$ with default value of 10 m $\Omega$ .
+However, resistors of other values can also be used.
 A larger sense resistor gives a larger sense voltage and a higher regulation accuracy, but at the expense of higher conduction loss.